Redback-Operations/redback-senior-tech/data_science/wrist_mounted_parkinsons_disease_prediction/README.md

 1. They are one of the earliest symptoms of PD.
 2. They can be detected solely using a wrist-mounted device.

-A summary of the reviewed studies is available in the document [Research Summary - PD.pdf](#).
+A summary of the reviewed studies is available in the document [Reseach_Summary_PD.md](#).
 These studies validated the approach of using wearable devices for detecting PD symptoms.

 ---